JOJ0/discodos/sphinx/source/MANUAL.md

 To edit the track's details in the DiscoBASE you use:

-`disco search "Amon Tobin Foley Room" -e`
+`dsc search "Amon Tobin Foley Room" -e`

 You will see the album's contents and be asked to put in a track number (eg A1, C2, ...).
 Then you will be walked through all the "editable" fields.
 It's pretty self-explanatory, but read the hints on the screen.

 If you know which track number you'd like to edit already, provide it on the command line directly.
 You won't be asked for the track number then:

-`disco search "Amon Tobin Foley Room" -e -t B2`
+`dsc search "Amon Tobin Foley Room" -e -t B2`

 #### *search* action "add track to mix"

 The track you select on the found release will be added to the given mix-name:

-`disco search "Amon Tobin Foley Room" -m my_mix`
+`dsc search "Amon Tobin Foley Room" -m my_mix`

 If your mix's name contains spaces, wrap it in double quotes:

-`disco search "Amon Tobin Foley Room" -m "my longish mix name"`
+`dsc search "Amon Tobin Foley Room" -m "my longish mix name"`

-As a shortcut you can always just use the mix's ID number (you see the numbers in the output of the `disco mix` command):
+As a shortcut you can always just use the mix's ID number (you see the numbers in the output of the `dsc mix` command):

-`disco search "Amon Tobin Foley Room" -m 27`
+`dsc search "Amon Tobin Foley Room" -m 27`

 Certainly also here you can provide the track number on the command line already.
 So to add track A2 on "Foley Room" to mix number 27:

-`disco search "Amon Tobin Foley Room" -m 27 -t A2`
+`dsc search "Amon Tobin Foley Room" -m 27 -t A2`

 #### *search* action "update from discogs"

 As already mentioned already, DiscoDOS is minimalistic by default.
-The default import command `disco import` just gets exactly this data from Discogs: release IDs, release titles, release artists, catalog numbers.
+The default import command `dsc import` just gets exactly this data from Discogs: release IDs, release titles, release artists, catalog numbers.
 To put track names of a particular track into the DiscoBASE as well you'd use:

-`disco search "Amon Tobin Foley Room" -u`
+`dsc search "Amon Tobin Foley Room" -u`

 Again, combination with -t is possible:

-`disco search "Amon Tobin Foley Room" -u t A2`
+`dsc search "Amon Tobin Foley Room" -u t A2`

 To make **all** *track names* on **all** releases in your collection available offline, use:

-`disco search all -u`
+`dsc search all -u`

-_**Note: This is exactly the same as using `disco import --tracks` or in short: `disco import -u`.**_
+_**Note: This is exactly the same as using `dsc import --tracks` or in short: `dsc import -u`.**_

 Read more on importing release and track information in the [import command section](#the-import-command)